-A maximum of 30 students each year attend the international research master programme, which is taught in English.
+A maximum of 30 students each year attend this international research master programme, which is taught in English.
 The small class size means you soon settle into class and have close contact with your tutors and classmates.

 In the first year, you follow courses on research methodology and methods, the foundations of management, plus your chosen specialisation.

 In the second year, you choose from a number of advanced courses on methodology and advanced research in your specialisation.
 As an ERIM research master student, you receive training in presentation, publishing and academic writing.
 You actively participate in research seminars with ERIM faculty, visiting professors and fellows.
+Furthermore, you are also encouraged to work as personal research assistant with very distinguished research faculty members.

 This programme builds on a university Bachelor degree.
 You will be thoroughly trained in research methodology and techniques, as well as in your chosen field of expertise which will be required if you want to continue to the PhD stage of the programme.